Friday, February 8, 2013

 Pour in 1 can beef broth.
 Place roast in slow cooker.
 Sprinkle 1/2 Italian salad dressing seasoning packet over roast.
 Tumble sliced onions over top of roast.
 Mix remaining Italian salad dressing seasonings with remaining 1/2 can beef broth and pour over roast & onions.

-Cook on medium 6-8 hours.
+Cook on LOW 6-8 hours or on HIGH 4-5 hours.

 To serve: